besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuesfilter.md

 Filters on venues within a collection.
 See more info on [Collections](#venue-collections) &nbsp;
 - **busy_min** `int` <span style="color:blue">OPTIONAL</span>
 Minimum busyness for the filtered venues, ranging from `0` to `100` procent.
 Use `busy_conf` parameter to change the filter method.
+Warning: Currently the `busy_min` filter is applied after the `limit` parameter.
+We are currently working on a fix.
+A temporarily solution is to not set the 'limit' value in the API, and limit the number of venues client side.
  &nbsp;
 - **busy_max** `int` <span style="color:blue">OPTIONAL</span>
 Maximum busyness for the filtered venues, ranging from `0` to `100` procent.
 Use `busy_conf` parameter to change the filter method.
+Warning: Currently the `busy_max` filter is applied after the `limit` parameter.
+We are currently working on a fix.
+A temporarily solution is to not set the 'limit' value in the API, and limit the number of venues client side.
  &nbsp;
 - **busy_conf** `string` <span style="color:blue">OPTIONAL</span>
 Selects how `busy_min` and `busy_max` filters on busyness percentage.
 Possible options are `any` or `all`.
 Defaults to  `any`. `any` will return venues when at least one of the (selected) hours matches the `busy_min` and/or `busy_max` filter(s). `all` will return venues when all (selected) hours match the `busy_min` and/or `busy_max` filter(s).
 Use the `hour_min` and/or `hour_max` parameters to select specific hours were the `busy_min` and/or `busy_max` filters are applied on.